All templates

 After-hours care arrangements policy covering patient communication, voicemail messaging, deputising service agreements, emergency department referrals, and clinical handover for after-hours providers.

-RACGP Standards for After-Hours ServicesRACGP Standards 5th Edition
+RACGP Standards for After-Hours ServicesRACGP Standards 5th Edition4 pages, Word format

 What's in this template?